SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 const add = (a, b) => a + b;
 ```

+Arrow functions have a more compact and readable syntax.
+They use a fat arrow to define the function, which is why they're commonly
+referred to as arrow functions.
+Arrow functions do not require the function keyword.
+This makes the code cleaner and easier to write.
+Arrow functions can also be categorized in two ways, parameterized and non parameterized functions.

 4. Anonymous function:

 Anonymous functions are without a name.
 These are often used as arguments for other functions or assigned to variables.
 For example, you can create anonymous functions using the arrow function